 - Get a large poster paper and create a goal meter / bar with the reading goal at the top.
 Set reasonable increments that can be colored in when achieved (heck, you could even add small rewards to those ticks if you want to!)

 - In The Intentional Book Club we have a way for you to click a button and track not only how many books you’ve read but which titles so that after a whole year of reading you can look back and see what all you’ve read through the year.
-You can join the club for free for 7 days here.
+You can start your free account right here!

 - Get a reading journal which allows you to write down all of the books you’ve read through the year and journal thoughts about them.
 My pal Tracy of Lu and Bean Read created these ones for kids.
 (You can use code ADDISONREADS at checkout for 20% off).